edrumwri/robotics-course-materials/_posts/2016-02-27-differential-kinematics.markdown

 3. Use [backtracking line search](https://en.wikipedia.org/wiki/Backtracking_line_search), which requires a little information, but is adaptive, like (2), but much faster.

-For your assignment, you will use the easiest option (1).
+Use Option (1) when your problem does not vary much, and you need to prototype a solution quickly.
+Otherwise, use Option (3).

 #### Manipulability